mcrute/ses-smtpd-proxy/README.md

 ./ses-smtpd-proxy 127.0.0.1:2600
 ```

+If not using the Vault integration noted above, it is expected that your
+environment is configured in some way that is supported by the AWS SDK.

 ## Security Warning
 This server speaks plain unauthenticated SMTP (no TLS) so it's not suitable for
 use in an untrusted environment nor on the public internet.
 I don't have these